StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_DWA/DWA_Part_1/DWA_03_Documentation/DWA_03_4_Knowledge_Check_1/IWA_17_Loops_JS_Doc_Add/README.md

 Readability: The calendar is easy to read and visually organized, with weeks labeled on the sidebar.

 ### License
 This calendar belongs to [CodeSpace Academy](https://www.codespace.co.za/).
-I'm using it merely as a educational tool.
+I'm using it merely as an educational tool.
 Feel free to use, modify, and distribute it according to the terms of the license